jrichardsz/jrichardsz.github.io/_posts/2023-09-03-Extending-the-life-of-your-10-years-old-laptop-with-Linux-and-Q4OS.md

 - If you are bored of windows (update, lags, freezing, virus, etc) choose the first option "Erase DIsk"
 - If you want to have windows & linux (dual boot), choose the other option but you should have some experience with partitions

-> In this post ww will choose "Erase Disk" because windows sucks!!
+> In this post we will choose "Erase Disk" because windows sucks!!

 ![image](https://github.com/jrichardsz/jrichardsz.github.io/assets/3322836/ea09af2c-3a10-450c-8fea-86de80a577ec)